joshnuss/react-hooks-in-svelte/README.md

 2. With an empty array as dependencies: `useEffect(fn, [])`.
 This runs during mount, and cleanup function runs on unmount.
 3. With a list of dependency vars: `useEffect(fn, [a, b, c])`.
 This reavaulates whenever a dependency changes.
 Cleans up last value if needed.

-This is an example of #2, where the callback runs when component is mounted.
+This is an example of #2, where the callback runs when component is mounted and cleanup runs when unmounted.

 [React example](/use-effect/react/src/Timer.js)<br/>
 [Svelte example](/use-effect/svelte/src/Timer.svelte)